rpy2/rpy2/doc/source/robjects.rst

-A drawback of the approach above is that the R "call" is stored, and as we are passing the :class:`DataFrame` *sleepstudy* (and as it is believed to to be an anonymous structure by R) the call is lengthy as it comprise the explicit structure description of the data frame.
-(try to print *lml1*).
+A drawback of the approach above is that the R "call" is stored, and as we are passing the :class:`DataFrame` *sleepstudy* (and as it is believed to to be an anonymous structure by R) the call is verbose: it comprises the explicit structure of the data frame (try to print *lml1*).
 This becomes hardly acceptable as datasets grow bigger.
 An alternative to that is to store the columns of the data frame into the environment for the :class:`Formula`, as shown below: